 10-year strategic plan for Utah higher ed unanimously approved by Board of Regents

 Last Friday, the Board of Regents unanimously approved a 10-year strategic plan for Utah higher education.
 The strategic planning process started in the summer of 2014, with the Board of Regents reviewing several drafts of the plan in 2015.
 A draft of the plan was open for public comment in November 2015.
-The Utah State Board of […]
+The Utah State Board of… Continue Reading 10-year strategic plan for Utah higher ed unanimously approved by Board of Regents

 USHE institutions added 79 new certificate and degree programs in 2015